dotnet/tye/docs/reference/commandline/tye-run.md

     Waits for debugger attach to service.
 Specify `*` to wait to attach to all services.

+- `--docker`

+    Run projects as docker containers.

+- `--dashboard`

+    Launch dashboard on run.

+- `--watch`

+    Watches for file changes in all projects that are built by tye.
+Uses [`dotnet watch`](https://docs.microsoft.com/en-us/aspnet/core/tutorials/dotnet-watch?view=aspnetcore-3.1) to monitor for file changes.

+- `-f|--framework <framework>`

+    The target framework hint to use for all cross-targeting projects with multiple TFMs.
+This value must be a valid target framework for each individual cross-targeting project.
+Non-crosstargeting projects will ignore this hint and the value TFM configured in tye.yaml will override this hint.

+- `--tags <tags>`

+    Filter the group of running services by tag.

 - `--verbosity <verbosity>`

     Sets the output verbosity of the process.
     Possible values are

     * `debug` - display all logs that the process outputs
     * `info` - display only informational logs
     * `quiet` - display only warnings and errors

     The default value is `info`

-- `--watch`

-    Watches for file changes in all projects that are built by tye.
-Uses [`dotnet watch`](https://docs.microsoft.com/en-us/aspnet/core/tutorials/dotnet-watch?view=aspnetcore-3.1) to monitor for file changes.

 ## Examples